San Diego Chargers: 1979

 In 1979, The Sporting News named the Chargers' team general manager, Johnny Sanders, the NFL Executive of the Year.
 Fouts set an NFL record by playing four consecutive 300-yard passing games.
 His achievement was established in a game in which he threw over 303 yards against the Oakland Raiders.
-The Chargers defeated the New Orleans Saints 35 points to nil and proceeded to the playoffs, the first time in fourteen years.
+The Chargers defeated the New Orleans Saints 35–0 and proceeded to the playoffs, the first time in fourteen years.
 On December 17, 1979, the Chargers won their first AFC West division title by defeating the Denver Broncos 17–7 before a national Monday Night Football television audience and their home crowd.
 In the divisional round, the Houston Oilers defeated the Chargers 17–14.
 Ron Mix became the second AFL player and second Charger to be nominated to the Pro Football Hall of Fame.
 The announcement was made during the half-time of the AFC-NFC Pro Bowl.

 1980

 In 1980, running back Chuck Muncie was traded to the team from the New Orleans Saints.
 Fouts set a club record with 444 yards passing in the Chargers' 44–7 defeat of the New York Giants.
 Kellen Winslow caught 10 passes for 171 yards.
 The Chargers defeated the Pittsburgh Steelers 26–17, winning their second straight AFC West title.
 They finished the season with 11–5 losses, a record for the team.

 Jefferson (1,340), Winslow (1,290), and Joiner (1,132) became the first three players on the same team to have 1,000 yards receiving in a season.
 The Chargers' defense led the NFL in sacks (60).
 The defensive front line included the 1975 Chargers' draftees Fred Dean, Gary "Big Hands" Johnson and Louie Kelcher.
 Together with Leroy Jones, the front line was known as the "Bruise Brothers".

 In the playoffs, the Chargers defeated the Buffalo Bills 20–14.
 However, their season ended in the AFC Championship Game at the hands of the eventual Super Bowl champion Oakland Raiders 34–27.